How do I get into social work?

 Frontline: the fast-track graduate social work training scheme

 The Frontline programme trains graduates to undertake children’s social work over the course of two years.
 You can apply with a 2.1 degree in any subject.
 Those recruited on to the programme are based in a local authority, supervised by a qualified social worker, and become qualified themselves at the end of the first year, going on to manage their own caseloads in the second year.
-They are paid a bursary of around £19,000 in the first year and then earn a newly qualified social worker’s salary in the second year.
+They are paid a bursary of between £16,000 and £19,000 in the first year and then earn a newly qualified social worker’s salary of around £30,000 in the second year.
 You can find out more about the values you’ll need to share to get a place on the programme from our advice on whether a career in social work is right for you.

 Registering as a social worker

 Social workers must be registered with one of the following organisations, depending on where in the UK they are based:

 - Health and Care Professions Council (HCPC), the organisation responsible for social care regulation in England

 - Care Council for Wales